 EMDR (Eye Movement Desensitization and Reprocessing).
 EMDR’s bilateral stimulation protocol directly engages the nervous system’s trauma processing capacity in a way that purely talk-based approaches cannot.
 For women whose somatic symptoms are linked to specific early experiences or recurring trauma patterns, EMDR can create rapid and significant shifts in both psychological and physical symptom burden.

 Somatic Experiencing.
 Developed by Peter Levine, Somatic Experiencing works directly with the body’s incomplete defensive responses—the freeze, the brace, the held breath—helping the nervous system complete cycles of activation and discharge that trauma interrupted.
 A 2017 randomized controlled trial by Brom and colleagues published in the Journal of Traumatic Stress found significant intervention effects for PTSD symptom severity and depression, with effect sizes in the large range.
 Winblad, Changaris, and Stein (2018), published in Frontiers in Neuroscience, found that professionals trained in Somatic Experiencing showed significant reductions in both anxiety symptoms and somatic symptoms, alongside improved quality of life—suggesting that the treatment works even with vicarious and occupational trauma.
+(PMID: 25699005)

 Internal Family Systems (IFS).
-For the high-achieving woman who has a very well-developed “manager” part running her life and keeping her body’s signals at bay, IFS offers a way to get to know and gradually unburden the parts that are driving the push-through pattern.
+For the driven, ambitious woman who has a very well-developed “manager” part running her life and keeping her body’s signals at bay, IFS offers a way to get to know and gradually unburden the parts that are driving the push-through pattern.
 This is some of the most meaningful work I do with clients.

 Attachment-focused and somatic therapy combinations.
 Because so many of these somatic patterns were established in early relational contexts, healing happens most durably in a relational therapeutic context—one where the nervous system learns safety through the therapeutic relationship itself, not just through techniques.

-Understanding complex PTSD is particularly relevant here, because many of the high-achieving women I work with meet criteria for C-PTSD even if they would never describe themselves as trauma survivors.
+Understanding complex PTSD is particularly relevant here, because many of the driven, ambitious women I work with meet criteria for C-PTSD even if they would never describe themselves as trauma survivors.
 The chronic, relational, early-onset nature of their adversity is precisely what makes it so physically costly—and so amenable to the right kind of treatment.

 If workaholism or self-sabotage patterns are part of the picture alongside somatic symptoms, it’s worth exploring whether the physical symptoms may actually be the body’s attempt to create the rest and deceleration that the will cannot produce.
 The illness that forces the cancellation.
 The migraine that makes the presentation impossible.
 The body, ultimately, always finds a way to make the message heard—and the more we ignore it, the louder it gets.